-Re: Our comments on the proposed bill Disclosure Obligations of Recipients of Support from Foreign Government Entities (Increased Transparency by Recipients of Support, when the Majority of their Funding is from Donations from Foreign Government Entities), 2015
+Re: The Disclosure Obligations of Recipients of Support from Foreign Government Entities Bill (Amendment) (Increased Transparency by Recipients of Support, when the Majority of their Funding is from Donations from Foreign Government Entities), 2015 - ACRI's position

-- 1. This paper outlines the position of the Association for Civil Rights in Israel regarding the aforementioned proposed bill, which was released for public comments.
+- 1. This paper outlines the position of the Association for Civil Rights in Israel prior to the first reading of the aforementioned bill.
 We oppose this bill outright as it is improper, anti-democratic and undermines basic rights. - 2.
 We will also note that a series of similar bills or legislative initiatives have been promoted in recent years, and that these measures were ultimately abandoned by the government because they severely undermined basic rights and principles of democracy.